 Tip: Be sure that the colorant does not equal more than 10% of your resin as having more than 10% could cause issues with curing.

 How to Apply Clear and Colorized Resin to Create Multiple Layers of Flowers and Organics

 Step 25: It is time to apply the clear and colorized resin to create this awesome look!
-It is not necessary to fully let the Crystal Clay cure prior to moving onto this next step.
-I pour resin over wet Crystal Clay all the time.
+It is not necessary to fully let the Epoxy Clay cure prior to moving onto this next step.
+I pour resin over wet Epoxy Clay all the time.

 With this next step of applying the clear Nunn Design Resin and the colorized resin, there is no right way to do this.
 Each pendant created will be unique.

 Drizzle clear resin into the Nunn Design Bezel until the flowers that are embedded into the Colorized Epoxy Clay are fully submerged.
 Take a couple of moments to agitate the flowers and resin by poking the flowers with a toothpick.
 This will help release any air bubbles trapped into the flowers.
 If you have bubbles that rise to the surface, use your hot breath to “huff” on the resin.
 The heat from your breath will make the bubbles expand and pop.